atlassian/react-beautiful-dnd/docs/api/droppable.md

 When a user drags over, or stops dragging over, a `<Droppable />` we re-render the `<Droppable />` with an updated `DroppableStateSnapshot > isDraggingOver` value.
 This is useful for styling the `<Droppable />`.
 However, by default this will cause a render of all of the children of the `<Droppable />` - which might be 100's of `<Draggable />`s!
 This can result in a noticeable frame rate drop.
 To avoid this problem we recommend that you create a component that is the child of a `<Droppable />` who's responsibility it is to avoid rendering children if it is not required.

-Here is an example of how you could do this:
+Here is an example of how you could do this using `class` components:

 ```js
 import React, { Component } from 'react';